TheRobinPk/space_collector/README.md

 If a collector is less than 200 kms far from one of its planets, it collects the planet if it is not yet carrying a planet and it is not broken.

+If a collector is less than 200 kms far from the base while carrying a planet, the planet is collected.
+1000 points are added to player's score.

 ### Fire

 `FIRE {ship_id} {angle}`

 Fire a high energy attack, at `{angle}` angle.
 Length of the attack is 5 000 kms.

 Any enemy spaceship less than 200 kms far from the high enery attack is now broken.
+Some points are added to player's score:

+- 15 points for an attacker
+- 20 points for an explorer
+- 30 points for a collector

 This command is only valid for an attacker.